 I write thrillers.
 Into the Black Nowhere, my latest novel, features rookie FBI agent Caitlin Hendrix.
 Don Winslow calls it “A terrifying and brilliant read.”
 It’s the sequel to UNSUB, which is nominated for a Barry Award for Best Thriller and is in development as a TV series by CBS.

-The Evan Delaney novels feature a smart-aleck freelance journalist from Santa Barbara, California.
+My books include The Evan Delaney novels, featuring a smart-aleck journalist from Santa Barbara, California.
 Stephen King calls them “simply put, the finest crime-suspense series I’ve come across in the last twenty years.”

 China Lake won the 2009 Edgar Award for Best Paperback Original.